 As an Affiliate of the New York State Data Center, the Department also researches and distributes demographic and economic data, including the dissemination of U.S. Census information.

-As a result of the Coronavirus (COVID-19) pandemic, the Orange County Planning Department is carefully reviewing the departments’ operation and making continuity of operations plans so that we can continue to provide critical and essential services while ensuring the health, safety and welfare of our employees.
+As a result of the Coronavirus (COVID-19) pandemic, the Orange County Planning Department is carefully complying with state and county guidance on the NY Forward reopening plans so that we can continue to provide critical and essential services while ensuring the health, safety and welfare of our employees and restoring service and interaction with the public.
 The following is an update with respect to certain functions and projects of the Department.